|Bernard Celestino De Santos, SC

 In 1968, De Santos accepted a job offer to become an Acting Magistrate at the Georgetown Magisterial District.
 He spent one year on the bench.
 De Santos went back to private practice in 1969 and he started his own law firm.
 He named it after his prominent legal inspiration JOF Haynes.
 The name was “Haynes House of Legal Practitioners.”

-DeSantos was appointed Attorney General and Minister of Legal Affairs in October 1992, in the Dr. Chedi Jagan led People’s Progressive Party (PPP) government.
+DeSantos was appointed Attorney General and Minister of Legal Affairs on 13 October 1992, in the Dr. Chedi Jagan led People’s Progressive Party (PPP) government.
 He remained in the position until 1997, when he chose to return to private practice.

 Up until the time of his death, Mr. DeSantos was still very active at the local bar and made regular appearances before the Criminal and Civil Courts for several of his clients.